 The last hour of trading, from 3 PM to 4 PM EST, also typically has some big moves.

 Over the years I have found that most days I make between 3 trades (quiet day) and 8 trades (lots of action day) in the first 90 minutes of trading.
-Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and only 1 or 2 trades on a quiet day.
+Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and 0 to 2 trades on a quiet day.

-In my experience, most of my profits come before lunch in only 90 minutes.
+In my experience, most of my profits comes in the first 90 minutes of the session.
 If I keep trading after lunch, my profits go up only marginally for putting in a lot more hours.
+Or you may lose what you made in the morning.

-Therefore, I have opted to only trade the first 90 minutes to two hours of the day.
+Therefore, I have opted to only trade the first 90 minutes or less of the session.
 You may find the afternoon is great for you, and in that case, you should trade it.
-But if you are putting in a bunch of extra hours and it is not increasing your profits, there is no point.
+But if you’re putting in a bunch of extra hours and it is not increasing your profits, there is no point.

 Day Trading Entries for Trending Stocks

-This of course is not the only way to day trade.
+This, of course, is not the only way to day trade.
 It is just one way…of an infinite number.
 The Breakout and Run Day Trading Strategy uses daily, hourly, and 5-minutes charts to capture bigger day trades which could be turned into overnight swing trades if desired.
-That strategy is based on the Trending Stocks Poised to Breakout and Run listed on the Best Day Trading Stocks page.

-Back to the one-minute chart, and this intraday trending strategy…
+Back to the one-minute chart, and this stock day trading trending strategy…

 Each day is different, but almost always the most action occurs early in the day.